AB Test Calculator

 What is an AB test?

 An AB test is a statistical significance test in which two populations are compared to see if they differ significantly on a single characteristic.

-- Are women more likely to be vegetarians than men?
+Are women more likely to be vegetarian than men?

 Let's consider an AB test in a more statistical environment.
 An AB test (also known as a split test or a two-proportion statistical significance test) is a form of Z-test.
 Our Z-test's null hypothesis (the default assumption) is that the two proportions are the same.
 We want to prove the null hypothesis wrong; we want to prove that there is a difference!

 An outcome of an experiment has statistical significance when it has occurred despite being highly unlikely.
 You flipped a coin 100 times and got 60 heads where you expected 50 heads — is your coin unfairly biased towards heads, or did you just get lucky with your flips?
 Statistical significance can be helpful when you must decide whether a result you've obtained through your experiment is really due to an underlying factor (your coin really is biased) or due to chance or error in your sampling (you just got lucky).

 How to determine two-proportion statistical significance

 Remember, we want to disprove the null hypothesis stating that our populations do not differ on our specified characteristic.
 We first have to choose a suitable confidence interval — the probability of accepting the null hypothesis when it is true.
 The most commonly used confidence level is 95%, but you can use any percentage.
 Our calculator supports confidence levels of 90%, 95%, 98%, and 99%.
 We have to subtract our confidence level from 100% to get the alpha level, which is the probability of rejecting the null hypothesis when the null hypothesis is false.
 We also have to go one step further and divide our alpha level by two since we're performing a two-tailed Z-test.
 Take a look at the image below: